10 Tips For Caring For LGBTQIA+ Patients

-4. Create a welcoming environment for LGBTQ patients
+4. Create a Welcoming Environment for LGBTQIA+ Patients

-LGBTQ individuals have a long history of discrimination at the individual and institutional levels, including the healthcare system.
-They may “scan” an environment to determine if it is a safe place to reveal personal information, especially about sexuality.
+LGBTQIA+ individuals have a long history of discrimination at the individual and institutional levels, including the healthcare system.
+They may “scan” an environment to determine if it is a safe place to reveal personal information.
 Some things an individual may watch for and take note of during their time in your reception or waiting room area:

-- Your organization’s nondiscrimination policy: Is it in a visible location?
+- Is your organization’s nondiscrimination policy in a visible location?

-- A rainbow flag, pink triangle, or other symbol of inclusiveness
+- A rainbow flag, pink triangle, or other symbols of inclusiveness

 - Availability of unisex restrooms

-- Health education literature with diverse images and inclusive language, including information about LGBTQ health
+- Health education literature with diverse images and inclusive language, including information about LGBTQIA+ health

 - Posters announcing days of observance such as World AIDS Day, Pride, and National Transgender Day of Remembrance

-When asking patients to provide their names, include an additional space indicating “Preferred Name,” as a transgender individual may not wish to be called by a name that reflects their gender identity.
-Including “preferred pronoun” on a form shows understanding that someone may not identify as they appear.
+When asking patients to provide their names, it’s also helpful to include an additional space indicating “Preferred Name,” as a transgender individual may not wish to be called by a name that reflects their gender identity.
+And including “preferred pronoun” on a form shows an understanding that someone may not identify as they appear.